aloeswap/virtian/README.md

 ```

 3. Access Virtian web user interface via web browser on **https://[YOUR-SERVER-IP]**
-4. Create the exception for https certificate
+4. Create the exception for unsigned https certificate in your browser
 5. Log in with password **"admin123"**

 ## Settings